ric-geek/DLMS-APDU-Encrypter-Decrypter/README.md

 # DLMS-APDU-Encrypter-Decrypter
 This software allow you to do two things

-    - Decrypt DLMS APDU
+    - Encrypt/Decrypt DLMS APDU
-    - Generate encrypted DLMS APDU
+    - Generate authenticated DLMS APDU

-It require python version 3.6+

-You need also these two module
+Dependencies

     - cryptography
     - PyQt5